aomlomics/FAIReSheets/README.md

 ```
 Or alternatively you can run the `run.py` script in your IDE using the Play button.
 If you are missing things like a `.env` file, authentication credentials, or your spreadsheet ID to edit, the script will prompt you to add those, and/or create a sample `.env` file for you to edit.

-**Please note** that you must run this on your own computer, and **not** on a virtual machine or remote server.
-This code opens a login page in your web browser, where you sign in to your Google Drive account.
-If this code is run on a virtual machine, there is no available browser to open that login page.
+**Please note** that you must run this on your own computer, and **not** on a virtual machine or
+remote server.
+This code opens a login page in your web browser, where you sign in to your Google
+Drive account.
+If this code is run on a virtual machine, there is no available browser to open that
+login page.

+### Creating a New Spreadsheet
+If you want to generate a new FAIRe template after you've already created one, you have two options:

+1. **Option 1: Restore the Google Sheet to blank**
+   - Open your Google Sheet
+   - Click on "File" > "Version history" > "See version history"
+   - Find the version from before you ran FAIReSheets (when the sheet was blank)
+   - Click on that version and select "Restore this version"
+   - Run FAIReSheets again with the same spreadsheet ID

+2. **Option 2: Create a new Google Sheet**
+   - Create a new, empty Google Sheet
+   - Copy the new Spreadsheet ID from the URL
+   - Update the `SPREADSHEET_ID` in your `.env` file with the new ID
+   - Run FAIReSheets again

 ## Run > Authentication